SV Eintracht Trier 05: Struggles and Revival: From the Oberliga to Regionalliga (2007–present)

 The plan for the 2007–08 season was to finish in the top four of the Oberliga Südwest (IV) to ensure promotion into the newly formed Regionalliga West (IV) for the 2008–09 season.
 The team met this objective in a 5–0 win over Eintracht Bad Kreuznach that locked their place in the top four.
 It played in this league until 2012 when it became part of the new Regionalliga Südwest.
+Eintracht Trier maintained a position in the upper ranks of the Regionalliga in subsequent seasons but failed to qualify for the promotion playoffs.
+In March 2014, after a 1–0 defeat against TuS Koblenz, the club parted ways with head coach Roland Seitz due to a poor start to the second half of the season, including four consecutive winless matches.
+He was succeeded by Jens Kiefer, who had previously led SV Elversberg to promotion to the 3.
+Liga.
+Kiefer signed a contract until 2015.